jorgebotas/ete4-documentation/index.md

 Image customization is performed through four elements:
-1. TreeStyle, setting general options about the image (shape, rotation, etc.)
+1. TreeStyle, setting general options about the image (shape, legend, etc.)
 2. NodeStyle, which defines the specific aspect of each node (size, color, background, line type, etc.)
 3. Node faces,  which are small pieces of extra graphical information that can be added to nodes (text labels, images, graphs, etc.)
-4. A layout function, a normal python function that controls how node styles and faces are dynamically applied to nodes.
+4. A layout class, a python class that controls both changes to the whole tree style as well as how node styles and faces are dynamically applied to nodes.

 The tree can be interactively visualized using a browser-based Graphical User Interface (GUI) invoked by the `TreeNode.explore()` method.